Trees, like people and animals, get ill. How do you locate a “tree doctor” if your trees show evidence of poor health?

 Another invasive, the spotted lanternfly, is inching west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Avoiding insect harm, once again, is often a matter of proactivity.
-Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to take in.
+Avoiding insect damage, once again, is often a matter of proactivity.
+Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to absorb.

-Just as you wouldn’t miss seeing a doctor for years on end, don’t gamble with the health of your trees.
+Just as you wouldn’t miss visiting a doctor for years on end, don’t risk the well-being of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Pewaukee.